SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Preliminaries

 \para{HPC.} Hardware performance counters (HPCs) are special registers in modern CPUs that track various microarchitectural events, such as cache hits, misses, and branch predictions.
 Privileged attackers can use performance counters to gather detailed information to infer sensitive information, such as cryptographic keys or execution-flow patterns~\cite{gast2025counterseveillance}.

 \para{Ciphertext visibility.} Ciphertext side-channel attacks~\cite{li2021cipherleaks} exploit the memory encryption scheme in AMD SEV-SNP.
 Each 16-byte-aligned memory block is encrypted individually, using a tweak value derived from its physical address.
 At a specific address, the same plaintext always produces the same ciphertext.
-Despite SEV-SNP claiming confidentiality and integrity, a malicious hypervisor can read the encrypted memory.
+Although SEV-SNP aims to provide confidentiality and integrity, a malicious hypervisor can read the encrypted memory.
 By observing changes in ciphertexts, the attacker can infer changes in the underlying plaintexts, beyond learning that a given region in memory did change.